 The bill amends the West Virginia Occupational Therapy Practice Act by adding a new section that allows the West Virginia Board of Occupational Therapy to require state and national criminal history record checks for applicants seeking compact privileges.
 This includes occupational therapists and occupational therapy assistants, who must submit fingerprints and authorize the board to access their criminal history records.
-The results of these checks will be kept confidential and not released to private entities, except under specific conditions.
+The results of these checks will be confidential and not considered public records, and applicants will be responsible for the costs associated with the checks.
 Additionally, the board is empowered to propose rules to implement these provisions.

 Furthermore, the bill repeals the existing section regarding special volunteer occupational therapist licenses and civil immunity for voluntary services rendered to indigents.
 This repeal indicates a shift in focus away from volunteer licensing and immunity, streamlining the regulatory framework for occupational therapy practice in West Virginia.
-The new requirements for criminal history checks aim to enhance the safety and integrity of the profession while ensuring that applicants meet necessary standards before being granted the privilege to practice.
+The changes are set to take effect immediately upon passage, reflecting the legislature's intent to enhance the oversight and accountability of occupational therapy professionals in the state.

 Statutes affected: Introduced Version: 30-28-3, 30-28-4a, 30-28-15